Henry James Byron

-Henry James Byron (8 January 1835 – 11 April 1884) was a prolific English dramatist, as well as an editor, journalist, director, theatre manager, novelist and actor.
+Henry James Byron (8 January 1835 – 11 April 1884) was an English dramatist, writing more than 150 dramatic pieces, as well as an editor, director, theatre manager, novelist and actor.

 After an abortive start at a medical career, Byron struggled as a provincial actor and aspiring playwright in the 1850s.
 Returning to London and beginning to study for the bar, he finally found playwriting success in burlesques and other punny plays.
 In the 1860s, he became an editor of humorous magazines and a noted man-about-town, while continuing to build his playwriting reputation, notably as co-manager, with Marie Wilton, of the Prince of Wales's Theatre.
-In 1869, he returned to the stage as an actor and, during the same period, wrote numerous successful plays, including the historic international success, Our Boys.
+In 1869, he returned to the stage as an actor and, during the same period, wrote numerous plays, including the record-setting international success, Our Boys.
 In his last years, he grew frail from tuberculosis and died at the age of 49.

 Biography

 Byron was born in Manchester, England, the son of Henry Byron (1804–1884, second cousin to the poet Lord Byron and descendant of many Lords Byron), at one time British consul in Port-au-Prince, Haiti, and Elizabeth Josephine née Bradley.
 He was educated in Essex and then at St. Peter's Collegiate School in Eaton Square, London.
 Although his mother wanted him to pursue a career in the Navy, Byron did not do so.
 Instead, he first became a physician's clerk in London for four years and then studied medicine with his grandfather, Dr. James Byron Bradley, in Buxton.
 Byron married Martha Foulkes (1831–1876) in London in 1856.
 He entered the Middle Temple as a student briefly in 1858, but he had already begun writing for the stage and soon returned to that vocation.